 First-Year Didactic Curriculum

-This course provides a foundation of knowledge and skill in child psychiatry, covering topics like assessment, diagnosis, classifications, developmental principles, education and child abuse law, psychological testing, and principles of pediatric psychotherapy and psychopharmacology.
-Residents use these interactive sessions to prepare for their clinical rotations and to help further develop a super fund of knowledge.
+This course establishes a foundation of knowledge and skills in child psychiatry, covering topics like assessment, diagnosis, developmental principles, psychological testing, educational law, mandated reporting, and principles of pediatric psychotherapy and psychopharmacology.
+Residents use these interactive sessions to prepare for their clinical rotations, and this series lays the groundwork for subsequent coursework.

-This course serves as a review of normal development by age and stage, offering a more in-depth exploration of topics like attachment, language, and cognition.
-The principles of development are also paired with a guided analysis of the range of disorders seen during childhood and adolescence as well as an overview of therapeutic interventions.
-Faculty expertise lends clinical wisdom to these courses where residents review current literature and discuss clinical vignettes.
+This course serves as a review of normal development by age and stage, offering an in-depth exploration of topics like attachment, language, and cognition.
+The principles of development are also paired with a guided analysis of the range of disorders seen during childhood and adolescence, as well as an overview of therapeutic interventions.
+Faculty expertise lends clinical wisdom to these courses, during which residents review current literature and discuss clinical vignettes.

 Fundamentals of Therapeutics